Roman hairstyles: Men's hairstyles

+Despite rigid class expectations, there were exceptions to social custom when it came to men's hairstyles.
+For example, beards were permitted if the wearer was in mourning.
+Numismatic evidence demonstrates Emperors and other prominent figures wearing beards during periods following the death of a close family member or military defeat.
+A notable exception to trimmed hair in the early Imperial period was the Emperor Tiberius, who wore his hair longer in the back than on the front or sides of his hair, so that it covered the nape of his neck.
+The historian Suetonius notes this as a family tradition of the men of the Claudian family.
+The Claudians were one of the oldest families in Rome, and could trace their lineage back to the first days of the Republic, when longer hair was in style and favored especially by the Patrician class.
+Tiberius' successor, his great-nephew Caligula, carried on this hairstyle, even after he had begun to go bald, as did other male members of Tiberius' family.

 In Ancient Rome it was desirable for men to have a full head of hair.
 This was a problem for Julius Caesar.
-Being bald was considered a deformity at the time, so Caesar went to great pains to hiding his thinning hair.
-And because of it he used to comb his thin locks forward over the crown of his head.
+Being bald was considered a deformity at the time, so Caesar went to great pains to hide his thinning hair, combing his thin locks forward over the crown of his head.
 Suetonius wrote: "His baldness was something that greatly bothered him."
 Caesar was allowed by the Senate to wear a laurel crown with which he was able to mask his receding hairline.

-During the Roman times it is easy to know how the emperors wore their hair.
+During the Imperial times, it is easy to know how the emperors wore their hair.
 For example, one constant feature of Augustus's portraits is his hairstyle, with its distinctive forked locks of hair on his forehead.
 The emperor was most often looked at as the trendsetter during these times.
-This is shown by the emperor Nero (54–68 AD), who adopted elaborate hairstyles with curls and even had sideburns.
-Men began to curl their hair more and Nero started the trend.
-Following in the Flavian period most men have hair trimmed short on the crown and lacking strong plasticity.
+This is shown by the emperor Nero (54–68 AD), who adopted elaborate hairstyles with curls and was the first Emperor to have facial hair, specifically a neckbeard.
+In imitation of Nero, men began to curl their hair, although there is no evidence they began wearing beards in his style.
+Following Nero, in the Flavian period, most men had hair trimmed short on the crown and lacking strong plasticity.
 During the next few decades a straight hair cut with forehead bangs was popular with Trajanic men.

-Another trend that was started by emperor Hadrian (117–138 AD).
-He was the first emperor to wear a beard, and after him many of the emperors continued the trend.
-This has usually been seen as a mark of his devotion to Greece and Greek culture.
-One literary source, the Historia Augusta, claims that Hadrian wore a beard to hide blemishes on his face.
+Following Trajan, his adopted heir Hadrian (117–138 AD) became the first emperor to wear a full beard, kicking off a trend among emperors.
+Every emperor for the next 100 years wore a full beard, with the exception of Caracalla's co-regent Geta, who only ruled for 11 months alongside his brother and was murdered at 22.
+Hadrian's decision to grow a beard has usually been seen as a mark of his devotion to Greece and Greek culture.
+One literary source, the Historia Augusta, claims that Hadrian wore a beard to hide blemishes on his face, although most historians consider the book's reliability dubious.